 - establish verification protocols.

-The project is being developed by several partners composing the SAFROS consortium: hospitals with worldwide reputations to provide medical knowledge and to validate the approach; leading European research groups in tele-robotics and surgical robotics; innovative companies to develop new technologies for surgical simulators; renowned educational organizations to provide innovative surgeon training; and WHO Patient Safety to offer global expertise in safety guidelines for patient surgery.
-By participating in this project and using robotic surgery as an example, WHO Patient Safety seeks to better understand how to ensure the inclusion of patient safety in the development of new technologies and devise appropriate methodologies for doing so.
+The project was developed by several partners composing the SAFROS consortium: hospitals with worldwide reputations to provide medical knowledge and to validate the approach; leading European research groups in tele-robotics and surgical robotics; innovative companies to develop new technologies for surgical simulators; renowned educational organizations to provide innovative surgeon training; and WHO Patient Safety to offer global expertise in safety guidelines for patient surgery.
+By participating in this project and using robotic surgery as an example, WHO Patient Safety wanted to better understand how to ensure the inclusion of patient safety in the development of new technologies and devise appropriate methodologies for doing so.